Meet Our Team

 Josh and his spouse KP moved to Missoula in 2009 to go to the University of Montana and experience everything western Montana had to offer.
 Fifteen years later, they’re still experiencing.
 They have lived in their current Northside home for seven years, and they have two children who are students at Lowell Elementary School.

 Josh is a former journalist, an Afghanistan veteran, and currently serves as a Judge Advocate Special Victims’ Counsel representing Air and Army National Guard sexual assault and harassment victims throughout the western United States.
 When he’s not working, you’ll find Josh tinkering in his backyard woodshop, running local trails, climbing area rocks, skiing the Bowl, and watching his kids’ soccer games.
-NMCDC’s mission perfectly aligns with Josh’s passions – developing affordable home ownership opportunities, supporting neighbors, and advocating for the needs of the community he loves.
+Front Step’s mission perfectly aligns with Josh’s passions – developing affordable home ownership opportunities, supporting neighbors, and advocating for the needs of the community he loves.

 Celia Easton Koehler